 Check below for answer to our most frequently asked questions or get in touch if you can't find the answer you're looking for.

-Once Cross River Rail is operational, journeys will be quicker, stations will be in more convenient locations and there will be capacity to increase train services as our population grows.
-Making public transport a more viable option for the whole region and helping to ease congestion on our roads.
+Journeys will be quicker; there will be new stations in more convenient locations; there will be capacity to increase train services as our population grows and public transport will become a more viable option for the whole of our region, helping to ease congestion on our roads.

 There will be four new underground stations at: Boggo Road, Woolloongabba, Albert Street and Roma Street.